-Any such monitoring of communications, other than what is made accessible by the user, required by law or necessary to respond to perceived emergency situations, must be authorized in advance by the Executive Director of Human Resources, or Chief Information Officer in consultation with the College's General Counsel.
+Any such monitoring of communications, other than what is made accessible by the user, required by law or necessary to respond to perceived emergency situations, must be authorized in advance by the Executive Director of Human Resources or Chief Information Officer.
 The college, in its discretion, may disclose the results of any such general or individual monitoring, including the contents and records of individual communications, to appropriate college personnel or law enforcement agencies and may use those results in appropriate college disciplinary proceedings and/ or criminal charges.
 Communications made by means of college computing resources are also generally subject to the Illinois Freedom of Information Act to the same extent as they would be if made on paper.

 For purposes of this document, email includes point-to-point messages, postings to newsgroups and listserves, and any electronic messaging involving computers and computer networks.
 Organizational email accounts, including those used by student organizations, are held to the same standards as those for individual use by members of the Waubonsee community.
 Email is also generally subject to the Illinois Freedom of Information Act to the same extent as it would be on paper.

 mymail, powered by Google, is the official email account for students.